 Please take a second to send some love and thanks to these amazing people:

 Thank you to every one of the approximately 100 people who turned up to our first ever picnic.
 The sun was shining, music played and we came together as a community around the incredible children and families who are at the heart of the SuCCEED Study.

 If you had professional photos with Kat Cvet please give her a few weeks to send out the link to them.
 We will update childfeeding.org with video and photos from the picnic once we have edited them all.

 The message from the picnic was “you are not alone”.
 We look forward to walking the next steps, together.

 the SuCCEED Study team

 These were our picnic details.
 See you next year!

-The FIRST EVER SuCCEED Tube Feeding Picnic 2019 will be at Hill Pavilion, Sydney Olympic Park on Sunday 31st March 2019 from 10am – 2pm.
+The FIRST EVER SuCCEED Tube Feeding Picnic 2019 was held at Hill Pavilion, Sydney Olympic Park on Sunday 31st March 2019 from 10am – 2pm.

-There will be child and tube-friendly entertainment generously donated by some wonderful performers:
+There was child and tube-friendly entertainment generously donated by some wonderful performers: